netgen-layouts/layouts-docs/cookbook/custom_condition_types.rst

 interface.
 Since the condition itself usually provides only the scalar identifier as its value, this template usually needs some logic to display the human readable value of the condition.
-For example, content type condition from eZ Platform uses custom Twig functions to display content type names instead of the identifiers:
+For example, content type condition from Ibexa CMS uses custom Twig functions to display content type names instead of the identifiers:

 .. code-block:: twig